Dr. rer. nat. Jonathan Klein

 Master of Science (finished 2014)

-Master thesis on Correction of Multipath-Effects in Time-of-Flight Range Data
+Correction of Multipath-Effects in Time-of-Flight Range Data

 supervised by Prof. Dr. Andreas Kolb at the Computer Graphics and Multimedia Systems Group, University of Siegen